atuline/FastLED-Demos/README.md

 - Adjust mesh delay.
 - Change startup display mode.
 - Program/select 2 favourite display modes.
+- Added a bunch of other things as documented in notamesh and notasound.

 **Sound functionality**
 - Continuous sampling of sounds via ADMP401 microphone.